jbatham/Funderaiser-App/README.md

 # Funderaiser-App
-Java EE Fundraising project which allows users to donate to charity foundations through activity hosting.
+Java EE Fundraising project which allows users to donate to charities through fundraising activities.

+Users can either register as charities or fundraisers.
+Charities are able to register charitable causes.
+Fundraising users can create activities for specific causes, and they are also able to donate towards the activites.
+The donations are then forwarded to the charities through the assosciated cause.

 This was a coursework which required us to write up the business logic using Enterprise Java Beans (EJBs) and data storage using Java Persistence API.
-Payara server

 The frontend was not part of the project and is just a basic Java Server Faces components.